ngorelen/NOVAK3/README.md

 MY Drive/Epresearch/NOVAReadme TO BE SYNCED WITH THIS FILE.
 Please use that Readme for all edits.)

-1. compiling the NOVA-K code (skip to 2. if you don't need it) from your working directory run this: gmake -f /u/ngorelen/SRC/NOVAK3/mkorb if you need to use some capabilities of NOVA-K which are under development add a extra flag gmake -f /u/ngorelen/SRC/NOVAK3/mkorb DB="-D _dev" but some other capabilities can be turn on, read "mkorb" comments for details
+1. compiling the NOVA-C code (skip to 2. if you don't need it) from your working directory run this: gmake -f /u/ngorelen/SRC/NOVAK3/mkorb if you need to use some capabilities of NOVA-C which are under development add a extra flag gmake -f /u/ngorelen/SRC/NOVAK3/mkorb DB="-D _dev" but some other capabilities can be turn on, read "mkorb" comments for details